MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 21. Since you don't have permission to access to the document, a **Pick an account** window should appear.
 In a real-world scenario, you could optionally sign in with an account that has permission to access the file, or request access from the **AlexW@xxxxxZZZZZZ.onmicrosoft.com** account. <br/>

-	At this point, you have verified that you can't access the file.
+	At this point, you verified that you can't access the file because it was only shared with Joni Sherman.
 You also verified that Joni was only able to view the file, but not edit it.
-You will now change the Share permissions by allowing Joni to edit the file.
+You will now change the Share permissions on the file by allowing Joni to edit it.
 You will do so to see how this experience differs from the one you just completed.

 22. Switch to **LON-CL1**.

 23. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Alex Wilber**, and you should have tabs open for both **Word** and **Outlook**.
+Select the **Mail - Alex Wilber - Outlook** tab.

-24. Select the **Mail - Alex Wilber - Outlook** tab.
-In Alex's mailbox, create another email to Joni Sherman.
+24. In Alex's mailbox, create another email to Joni Sherman.
 Do NOT include your personal email address in the CC line.
 Enter the following information in the email form:

 	- To: Enter **Joni** and then select **Joni Sherman** from the user list.